For people of a certain temperament, just diving head first into a new activity is not something that comes naturally.

-Walking has been done been done by many for years.
+Walking has been done by many for years.

 We are born to walk, explore and seek out new experiences.

 The first step is the hardest one.
-But with a little planning and being open to new experiences (and learning from them), the outdoors won’t be some intimidating place.
+But with a little planning and being open to new experiences (and learning from them), the outdoors won’t be intimidating.
 It will instead be a second home.
 A home you are happy to return to at every opportunity.

-At least that is the way it was for me after my first mistake prone trip.
+At least, that was how it was for me after my first mistake-prone trip.

 And I’ve been trying to get back as much as possible ever since.